Kubernetes on AWS EKS with Amazon RDS and S3Kubernetes on AWS EKS with Amazon RDS and S3

 bucket: "<your-s3-bucket-name>"

-Also, disable the minio pod by changing the enabled value in the minio section from true to false in the same file.
+Once again, disable the MinIO pod by changing the enabled value in the minio section from true to false in the same file.

 yaml